Brighton for kids

 So when you’re out and about with tykes in tow keep this list handy, it’s full of no-brainers for when you’re going out of your mind!

 Get them out and running around as soon as possible, the play area at Queens Park can provide hours of self-propelled entertainment and a spot of brunch is handily close.
 Kids will love the pancake stacks at Starfish and Coffee, either with maple syrup and bacon or fruit compote.
 Starfish and coffee won BRAVO 2019 ‘Cafe Culture’.
 Should you need a little freshening up then The Hartington, not far from Queens Park, has a super garden for more endless running around in while you have a nice cold one.

-Moksha is family run and very family friendly, it’s a little home away from home where everyone gets looked after.
-Serving from breakfast to lunch they do a great selection of home made cakes and their own blend coffee to keep you going.
+Moksha is family run and very family-friendly, it’s a little home away from home where everyone gets looked after.
+Serving from breakfast to lunch they do a great selection of homemade cakes and their own blend coffee to keep you going.
 Moksha won first place in the 2019 BRAVO for ‘Best Brunch’ and top 10 for ‘Family Friendly’.
 For a quick fix that’s bound to hit the right spot Dodo Pizza sell freshly made pizza by the slice, perfect for a quick pit stop.
 A timer shows what time the pizzas left the oven so you know it’s not been sat under a heat lamp since the day before.

 Who knows, in a few years you might be waving them off for a summer adventure with a gallon of Deet and a copy of Timeout India, so help pave the way with a trip to one of Brighton’s favourite Indian restaurants.
 For just £9.95, your little ones can enjoy a two-course feast at Indian Summer, conveniently just a few steps from the seafront!
 The novelty of a great Thali never wears off, and Planet India offers a Tiny Thali for just over £7.71.
-The menu at The Chilli Pickle was inspired by travels through the continent and the kids menu is a great introduction to authentic Indian flavours.
+The menu at The Curry Leaf Cafe in the Lanes is a set £5 for main and dessert, lightly spiced and priced!

 You may also love